KRR-Oxford/DeepOnto/docs/bio-ml.md

     RR = \sum_{(c, c_{null}) \in \mathcal{M}_{unref}} \prod_{d \in \mathcal{T}_c} (1 - \mathbb{I}_{c \equiv d})  / |\mathcal{M}_{unref}|
     $$

-    where $\mathcal{T}_c$ is the set of target candidate classes for $c$, and $\mathbb{I}_{c \equiv d}$ is a binary indicator that outputs 1 if the OM system predicts a false mapping between $c$ and $d$, and outputs 0 otherwise.
+    where $\mathcal{T}_c$ is the set of target candidate classes for $c$, and $\mathbb{I}_{c \equiv d}$ is a binary indicator that outputs 0 if the OM system predicts a false mapping between $c$ and $d$, and outputs 1 otherwise.
 The product term in this equation returns 1 if all target candidate classes are predicted as unmatched, i.e., $\forall d \in \mathcal{T}_c.\mathbb{I}_{c \equiv d}=0$.

-To summarise, the Bio-LLM sub-track provides two representative OM subsets and adopts a range of evaluation metrics to gain meaningful insights from this partial assessment, thus promoting robust and effcient development of LLM-based OM systems.
+To summarise, the Bio-LLM sub-track provides two representative OM subsets and adopts a range of evaluation metrics to gain meaningful insights from this partial assessment, thus promoting robust and efficient development of LLM-based OM systems.

 -----------------------------------------------------------------------------------------------

 ## OAEI Participation

-To participate in the OAEI track, please visit the [OAEI Bio-ML website](https://www.cs.ox.ac.uk/isg/projects/ConCur/oaei/index.html) for more information, especially on the instructions of system or direct result submission.
+To participate in the OAEI track, please visit the [OAEI Bio-ML website](https://www.cs.ox.ac.uk/isg/projects/ConCur/oaei/index.html) for more information, especially on the instructions of systems or direct result submission.